kontent-ai/delivery-sdk-net/docs/for-developers.md

 **Location**: `Kontent.Ai.Delivery.Abstractions/Caching/CacheStorageMode.cs` and `IDeliveryCacheManager.cs`

 Cache managers declare their storage strategy via the `StorageMode` property on `IDeliveryCacheManager`.
 Query builders use this to decide whether to cache raw JSON payloads (rehydrating on read) or fully hydrated objects.

+Dynamic item/list query wrappers intentionally construct their inner typed queries with `cacheManager: null`, so these runtime-typed queries bypass SDK caching by design.

 ```csharp
 public enum CacheStorageMode { HydratedObject = 0, RawJson = 1 }